 [Section 320, formerly section 197, amended by No. 42 of 2004 s.
 146 and 147 and renumbered as section 320 by No. 42 of 2004 s.
 154(1).]

-321. Compensation for injuries mentioned in Schedule 2
+321. Compensation for Sch.
+2 injuries

 Where on or after the date on which section 4 comes into operation a worker elects under section 24 in respect of an injury which was caused by an accident that occurred before that date the compensation payable for the injury shall be in accordance with the amount indicated in column 2 of the Second Schedule of the repealed Act in respect of that injury at the date of the accident, but otherwise Division 2 of Part III applies to and in respect of compensation payable for that injury.